-Back in the days of CDS, my daughter’s favorite was God’s Top Ten which is a collection of songs that put the Ten Commandments into kid-friendly language.
+Back in the days of CDS, my daughter’s favorite was God’s Top Ten, a collection of songs that puts the Ten Commandments into kid-friendly language.
 Her favorite was “Don’t Bow Down to Idols.”
 Accompanied by what is meant to sound like an Egyptian tune, the words send a warning:

 In the olden days

 to the idols all, fat, medium and small

 they would bow and grovel down on their knees

 you can see it did no good

 for the statues were made of metal, rocks, and wood…